dark-lion-jp/light-level-2025/README.md

         - stairs
 - The target block does not have a full square top surface.
     - **Examples Excluded**:
-        - right-side-up slabs
+        - bottom slabs
         - right-side-up stairs
     - **Examples Not Excluded**:
-        - up-side-down slabs
+        - top slabs
         - up-side-down stairs
 - A block above the target block has a collision shape.
     - **Examples Excluded**: